semgrep/semgrep-docs/docs/release-notes/january-2023.md

 - Semgrep now provides experimental support for XML, Clojure, Lisp, Scheme, Dart, and Jsonnet languages.
 - Rust language support is now improved from Experimental to Beta!
 - Python: Constant propagation now recognizes the idiom `cond and X or Y`, as well as `True and X` and `False or X`.
-For example, `cond and "a" or "b"` is identified as a constant string.
+For example, `cond and "a" or "b"` is identified as constant string.
 (Issue [#6079](https://github.com/returntocorp/semgrep/issues/6079))

 ### Changes

 - Tests: Allow `-test` to process entire file trees rather than single files.
 See more information about the `semgrep --test` in the [Testing rules](/writing-rules/testing-rules.md) documentation.
 (Issue [#5487](https://github.com/returntocorp/semgrep/issues/5487))
 - metavariable-pattern: For performance reasons the [generic mode](/writing-rules/generic-pattern-matching/) ignores target files that are machine-generated.
-However, this change prevented the use of `metavariable-pattern` operator on the text that seemed or was machine-generated, such as an RSA key contained in a file.
+However, this change prevented the use of the `metavariable-pattern` operator on the text that seemed or was machine-generated, such as an RSA key contained in a file.
 This issue has been fixed.
 Now, when the analysis is requested within a `metavariable-pattern` operator, the generic mode always matches any text even if it seems to be machine-generated.

 ## Semgrep Registry